lpsinger/userguide/analysis/parameter_estimation.rst

 the preliminary alert.

-Refined sky localizations for unmodeled bursts are provided by two algorithms that use the same :term:`MCMC` and nested sampling methodology as LALInference.
+Refined sky localizations for unmodeled bursts are provided by two algorithms that :term:`MCMC` and nested sampling methodologies, like Bilby.
 **LALInference Burst (LIB)** [#oLIB]_ models the signal as a single sinusoidally modulated Gaussian. **BayesWave** [#BayesWave]_ models the signal as a superposition of wavelets and jointly models the background with both a